Sadie Sparks: Shorts

 Two series of shorts were also created and released alongside the show in 2019; one simply title Sadie Sparks Shorts, which exclusively uses the 3D segments of the series with original voice-over, and a second titled Sadie Sparks: Funny Ol' Bunny, which features original 2D animated content.
 Disney Channel UK uploaded the first two Sadie Sparks Shorts to their YouTube channel.
-Although the English versions of most of the shorts were missing for some time, both of these shorts series were released on Disney+ in the UK on September 15, 2021.
+Although the English versions of most of the shorts were missing for some time, both of these short series were released on Disney+ in the UK on September 15, 2021.